MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst.ko-kr/Allfiles/Demo/Instructions/04-design-data-model.md

----
-demo:
-  "\_\_ title": Design a data model in Power BI
-  "\_\_ module": Design a data model in Power BI
+# Design a data model in Power BI
----
-# Power BI에서 데이터 모델 디자인

-## 모델 검토

-1. 데이터 창에서 모든 테이블을 확장하여 모든 필드를 표시합니다.

-1. Sales 테이블에서 OrderDate 계층 구조가 자동으로 만들어졌음을 설명합니다.

-1. 다음 데모에서 Date 테이블을 만들 것임을 설명합니다.

-1. 모델 뷰에서 두 테이블 간에 자동 작성된 관계를 커서로 가리킵니다.

-1. Product 테이블에서 Sales 테이블로 필터가 전파되는 방식을 설명합니다.

-## 계층 만들기
+## Review the model

+1. In the Data pane, expand all tables to reveal all fields.

+1. In the Sales table, point out the OrderDate hierarchy, which was created automatically.

+1. Explain that a Date table will be created in the next demo.

+1. In Model view, hover over the automatically-created relationship between the two tables.

+1. Explain how filters will propagate from the Product table to the Sales table.

+## Create a hierarchy

-1. Product 테이블 Category 열을 기준으로 계층 구조를 만듭니다.
+1. Create a hierarchy based on the Product table Category column.

-1. 계층 구조의 이름을 Products로 바꿉니다.

-1. 두 번째 수준으로 Product 열을 추가합니다.

-## 모델 속성 설정
+1. Rename the hierarchy as Products.

+1. Add the Product column as the second level.

+## Set model properties

-1. ProductID 열을 둘 다 숨깁니다.
+1. Hide both the ProductID columns.

-1. 천 단위 구분 기호를 사용하도록 Quantity 열의 서식을 지정합니다.

-1. Sales 및 Unit Price 열을 함께 선택한 다음 소수 자릿수 2자리를 사용하도록 서식을 지정합니다.

-## 행렬 시각적 개체를 사용하여 모델 디자인 유효성 검사

-1. 보고서 뷰에서 페이지에 행렬 시각적 개체를 추가한 다음 전체 페이지를 채우도록 크기를 조정합니다.
+1. Format the Quantity column to use the thousands separator.

+1. Multi-select the Sales and Unit Price columns, and format them to use two decimal places.

+## Validate the model design with a matrix visual

+1. In Report view, add a matrix visual to the page, and then size it to fill the entire page.

-1. 행에 Products 계층 구조를 추가하고 Quantity, Sales 및 Unit Price 필드를 추가합니다.
+1. Add the Products hierarchy to the rows, and then add the Quantity, Sales, and Unit Price fields.

-1. Products 계층 구조의 모든 수준을 확장합니다.

-1. 가격의 합인 Unit Price 값이 잘못되어 있음을 지적합니다.

-1. 데이터 창에서 단가 필드를 선택하고 평균을 사용하도록 요약을 구성합니다.
+1. Expand all levels of the Products hierarchy.

+1. Point out that the Unit Price values are the sum of prices, which is not correct.

+1. In the Data pane, select the Unit Price field, and configure its summarization to use Average.

-1. 행렬 시각적 개체에서 Sum of Unit Price 열을 제거하고 Unit Price 필드를 다시 추가합니다.
+1. Remove the Sum of Unit Price column from the matrix visual, and then add the Unit Price field back again.

-1. Power BI Desktop 파일을 저장합니다.
+1. Save the Power BI Desktop file.

-1. 다음 데모에서 사용할 수 있도록 Power BI Desktop 파일을 열어 둡니다.
+1. Leave the Power BI Desktop file open for the next demo.